cwi-dis/cwipc/readme.md

 After the release is built copy the relevant new section of `CHANGELOG.md` to the release notes.

 After that, update the `brew` formula at <https://github.com/cwi-dis/homebrew-cwipc>.
 Use `brew edit`, `brew install`, then push the changes.
+Things to change are the download URL, the sha, possibly the Python version (multiple places), possibly other dependencies.

 Finally, when you are happy that everything works, edit the release on the github web interface and clear the `prerelease` flag.